-Further, substantially all of MEG's debt is denominated in U.S. dollars.
+Further, MEG's debt is denominated in U.S. dollars.
 Fluctuations in exchange rates and interest rates may significantly increase or decrease the amount of debt and interest expense recorded on MEG's financial statements, which could have a significant effect on MEG's results of operations and financial condition.